Is Bitcoin Dead In The Water? What's The Story With The Cryptocurrency Market?

 - Bitcoin’s hourly chart technical indicators tend to show negative (sell) oscillators and an overall sell summary.
 However, the moving averages appear to be neutral.
 In terms of pivot points, S1, S2 and S3 indicate levels of 3862.7, 3827.1 and 3755.8 respectively.
 The resistance levels R1, R2 and R3 indicate Bitcoin will find it difficult to broach the following levels: 3934.0, 3967.7 and 4041.0.

-Posted-In: Bitcoin crypto market marketacrossCryptocurrency News Markets General
+Posted-In: Bitcoin crypto market Ethereum marketacrossCryptocurrency News Markets General